 You'll be glad to know that anyone can divine by scrying.
 All it takes is the right tools, effort, dedication, and some time.
 Some mistakenly believe that a person needs to be psychic in order to scry.
 In reality, everyone has a necessary degree of awareness for it.
-That said, this awareness needs to be worked with in order to be heightened.
+That said, this awareness needs to be worked with to be heightened.

 Why scry?
 A better question would be, why not?
 People are naturally curious.
 They also lean towards helping others.
 Everyone wants to know, at some point, what they can do to help someone without interfering.
 Scrying helps by supplying insight into problem-solving of any kind.

 We each want to grow and expand as spiritual beings.
 Through knowledge gained from our respective spiritual journeys, we become wiser.
-Wisdom allows us to improve our life experience and world.
+Wisdom allows us to improve our life experiences and world.
 Furthermore, most occultists and witches perform at least one divinatory art.
 It's a tradition of sorts; maybe it explains why you're here.

-It is important within any divinatory art, to recognize that nothing is written in stone.
+It is important within any divinatory art to recognize that nothing is written in stone.
 Virtually anything can be changed.
-Hence, to recognize impending hardship before it manifests, is of great value.
+Hence, to recognize impending hardship before it manifests is of great value.

 The intent of this article is to share information to get you started.
-Within it, you'll find an overview of how scrying works, and some of its history.
+Within it, you'll find an overview of how scrying works and some of its history.
 Also presented are "how-to" instructions, including basic protection and energy clearing methods.

-Brief History of Scrying
+A Brief History of Scrying

 The earliest historical reference to scrying came from ancient Babylonia, which existed from 1895-539 BCE.
 The people of that region scryed by reading water held in a bowl, a practice now known as lecanomancy.
 Oil was placed in the water, and movements and shapes were read.
 There were other regions of Mesopotamia where flour was used in place of oil.
 In later times the practice evolved, and plain water was used (ref.
 Fortune-Telling in Mesopotamia, by E. Reiner).

 Lecanomancy is a form of hydromancy, which is reading water.
-However, in early forms it was the oil and flour being read, not the water (ref.
+However, in early forms, it was the oil and flour being read, not the water (ref.
 Babylonian Oil Magic in the Talmud, by Samuel Daishes, PhD).

 Another ancient reference to scrying came from a Persian text from the tenth century, titled Shahnameh.
 It referenced a divination object that was used in even more ancient Persia, "the Cup of Jamshid" (ref.
 Ferdowsi's Shahnameh, translated by A. G. Warner and E. Warner).
 The cup is said to have first been used in Persepolis, which existed from 518-330 BCE.
 In some Shahnameh translations, the "cup" is a globe.